camunda/blog.camunda.org/content/post/2020/06/camunda-bpm-7130-released.md

 For a complete list of the changes, please check out the [release notes](https://jira.camunda.com/secure/ReleaseNote.jspa?projectId=10230&version=15532) and the list of [known issues](https://jira.camunda.com/issues/?jql=affectedVersion%20%3D%207.13.0%20and%20status%20!%3D%20Closed).
-And for patched security vulnerabilities, see our [security notices](https://docs.camunda.org/security/notices/).
+For patched security vulnerabilities, see our [security notices](https://docs.camunda.org/security/notices/).

 If you want to dig deeper, you can find the source code on [GitHub](https://github.com/camunda/camunda-bpm-platform/releases/tag/7.13.0).